 Pablo Rodríguez Domínguez

 Pablo supports the Nickel Institute’s LCA team on nickel life cycle assessment, sustainability and responsible sourcing projects, such as life cycle inventory updates, carbon footprint, recycling and due diligence.
 He follows regulatory developments, life cycle & carbon footprint methodology activities and the academic and scientific discussion in view of low carbon economy, resource efficiency, and circular economy.

 He joined the Nickel Institute in 2017 from the European Chemicals Agency in Helsinki where he worked on regulatory chemistry affairs in the Substance Identification and Data Sharing unit, with a focus on REACH and Classification, Labelling and Packaging (CLP) Regulations.
 Prior to taking on his current role in 2022 Pablo managed and coordinated the Nickel REACH Consortia’s activities for over five years.

 Pablo is a Spanish national and holds an MEng in Chemical Engineering, with a dual specialty in Process Controls and Chemical and Biochemical Processes.
 He is based in the Nickel Institute’s Brussels office.

 Claude is working on the responsible sourcing program within the NI’s LCA and Sustainability team.
-She is also responsible for managing events, publishing Nickel Institute position papers, maintaining relationships with stakeholders and ensuring member engagement in the Health & Environment Public Policy team’s activities.
+She is also responsible for managing events, publishing Nickel Institute position papers, maintaining relationships with stakeholders and ensuring member engagement in the Public Policy & Sustainability team’s activities.
 In addition, she is the Nickel Institute’s webmaster and is responsible for media and regulatory monitoring.

 Since joining the Nickel Institute in 2007, Claude has held the positions of Member Services Manager and Office Manager.
 Previously, she worked as a business travel agent.